timvdc/poetry/README.md

 (3.7GB).
 In order to obtain a copy, send a mail to tim.vandecruys@irit.fr

-Currently, only models for French are available; models for both English and Dutch are equally in the pipeline.

 ## Dependencies

 Pytorch is the most important one; all dependencies are stipulated in